tom-seddon/b2/doc/Overview.md

 The `Delete` button will delete the currently selected config.

-## Non-volatile RAM
+## Non-volatile CMOS RAM/EEPROM

-The Master 128 has non-volatile RAM.
-If you're using an emulated Master 128, use `File` > `Save default NVRAM` to save the current non-volatile RAM state to the config file, so it'll be restored on the next run.
+If you're using an emulated Master 128, Master Compact or PC 128 S, use `File` > `Save CMOS/EEPROM contents` to save the current CMOS/EEPROM contents for the current config.

-Use `Tools` > `Reset default NVRAM` to reset to default settings.
+These affect the values used when using `File` > `Hard reset` or when re-selecting the current config from the Hardware menu.

-(This may be preferable to using MOS 3.20's reset functionality, should it be needed, because the MOS resets the CMOS to fairly useless values.)
+(Each hardware config on the Hardware menu has its own independent set of CMOS/EEPROM contents.)

-The saved contents will also be restored on the next `File` > `Hard reset`, or when using `File` > `Change config' to change to a Master 128 config.
+Use `Tools` > `Reset CMOS/EEPROM` to reset the saved settings to reasonable default settings.
+Use `File` > `Hard reset` to see the effect.

 ## Paste from clipboard